rmaestroni/zk-watch2kafka/README.md

 Every item in `watches` is an object consisting of

+  * `zookeeper_id` - An identifier for the ZooKeeper cluster, this string will be prepended to every produced message key.
+Its purpose is to make possible to easily recognize which cluster generated the event;
   * `zookeeper` - ZooKeeper connection string;
   * `znode` - Znode to watch;
   * `operation` - Either `GET_DATA` or `GET_CHILDREN`;